Check out this list of insightful onboarding metrics and discover the different KPIs, tips, and tools to measure onboarding program success.

 For example, lower session times mean customers spend less time using your tool during each usage.
 But is it because they’re using it more efficiently and becoming more productive?

-Whether you’re aiming to increase or decrease session length, it’s something to watch as you adjust your onboarding process.
+Whether you’re aiming to increase or decrease session length, it’s something to watch as you adjust your user onboarding process.

 Are customer questions, suggestions, and complaints flying in every day of the week?
 It could be an onboarding issue.
-The number of tickets your support team receives in a given period, also known as Overall Support Volume, can point to a few things.
+The number of tickets your customer support team receives in a given period, also known as Overall Support Volume, can point to a few things.